ness001/webview2-winrt-reference/1-0-1549-prerelease/winrt/corewebview2printsettings.md

 The `last page` must be larger than the `start page`.
 If the `last page` is not present, then the document total page count is used as the `last page`.

 Repeating a page does not print it multiple times.
-To print multiple times, use the `Copies` property.
+To print multiple times, use the [CoreWebView2PrintSettings.Copies](corewebview2printsettings.md#copies) property.

 The pages are always printed in ascending order, even if specified in non-ascending order.